Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 This is a delicious easy to make recipe consisting of breaded and fried chicken cutlets that are topped off with a delicious tomato or Pomodoro sauce and then covered in cheese and baked in the oven until melted.
 It makes for a great Italian recipe to impress your family or guests with and is the ultimate comfort food.

 My SWAG (scientific wild a$$ guess) tells me that the eggplant was traded for chicken because eggplant likes to grow in warmer weather and if you’re living in the Northwest, chances of getting some ripe in-season eggplant probably aren’t too high.

-Chicken parmesan and chicken parmigiana is the exact same recipe.
+Chicken parmesan and chicken parmigiana are the exact same recipe.
 Parmigiani is the Italian word for the American adopted word, “Parmesan cheese.”
 I suppose when you say Parmigiani it makes it more authentic, right?